 Content isn’t just about blog posts, photos, and videos: Think outside of the box!
-Presentations, infographics, memes, and even discussions (such as in a LinkedIn Group) are all types of content that should be considered for your social media strategy.
+Presentations, infographics, memes, and even discussions (such as in a Facebook or LinkedIn Group) are all types of content that should be considered for your social media marketing strategy.

-That being said, 62% of marketers blog or plan to in 2013 – and I’ve been blogging since 2010 as to why a blog should be a part of your social media strategy.
+That being said, at least 75% of websites now include a blog – and I’ve been blogging since 2010 as to why a blog should be a part of your social media marketing strategy.

-Has your company started blogging – and is it completely integrated in your social media strategy?
+Has your company started blogging – and is it completely integrated in your social media marketing strategy?

-Stat: There are more than 50 social networks having at least 10 million members.
-Which of these social media “channels” will your company include as part of your social media strategy?
+Stat: There are more than 26 social networks having at least 100 million members.
+Which of these social media “channels” will your company include as part of your social media marketing strategy?

-While most companies concentrate on the more established social networks, depending on your industry the new emerging social networks of Google Plus, Pinterest and Instagram, or even more niche social networks, might be equally important.
+While most companies concentrate on the more established social networks of Facebook, Instagram, and LinkedIn, depending on your industry you might be more successful on smaller networks such as Twitter or Pinterest, or even more niche social networks.